 - At least 80% of the investments made by the VCT are in eligible companies carrying on a qualified trade.

 Conditions imposed on individual investors

-Investors looking to claim tax relief must meet certain criteria.
-The following table summarises the benefits available to investors, and the limitations of each of the schemes.
+Investors looking to benefit from the EIS, SEIS, SITR and VCT must meet certain criteria.
+The following table summarises the conditions that need to be met by individual investors in each of the EIS, SEIS, SITR and VCT schemes.

 Eligibility criteria to qualify under the EIS, SEIS, SITR or VCT schemes

 Naturally, your business or social enterprise will need to meet certain criteria if it is to be eligible as a qualifying investment under the schemes.

 General requirements include needing to have a permanent establishment in the UK and not being listed on a recognised stock exchange at the time the investment is made (so an AIM listing is permitted).
 You company cannot be controlled by another company, must carry out a certain type of trade (called a ‘qualifying trade’) and must plan to spend the investment money it receives under the scheme on a qualifying trade.

 Qualifying trades include most trades but there are a number of exceptions which include (but are not limited to) conducting more than 20% of its trade in coal, steel, gas or other fuel production; dealing in land, shares, commodities, futures, securities or other financial instruments, leasing or letting activities (except for some ship chartering activities); legal or financial services; farming; operating hotels or nursing homes; property development and banking, insurance, debt or financing services.